eegsynth/eegsynth/module/generateclock/README.md

 ## Sending MIDI clock messages and starting/stopping the external MIDI device

 Sending MIDI clock messages is in principle independent from whether the external MIDI sequencer is started or not.
-There are cases where you want to start the MIDI sequencer together with the sequencer (e.g. with the Endorphines device), but there are also cases when you want to start the MIDI sequencer by hand (e.g. with the Korg Volca devices).
+There are cases where you want to start the MIDI sequencer together with the sequencer (e.g. with the Endorphines eurorack module), but there are also cases when you want to start the MIDI sequencer by hand (e.g. with the Korg Volca synthesizers).

 The following examples demonstrate how to configure the *play* and the *start* parameter in the ini file for some scenarios.